 formula by which to measure and weigh these competing interests, but the Court concludes that as to the documents within the permissible scope of discovery it has identified—information that goes to the heart of the matters at issue in this case—the balance of interests weighs in favor of compelling production of all such documents pursuant to Fed.
 R. Civ.
 P. 34, save only what is redacted or withheld on grounds of privilege or work-product protection, and against deferring to Article 162 and requiring discovery through the Hague Convention.
 Thus, as to those documents, the Court will grant [the Plaintiff’s] motion to compel.
 Such documents may, of course, be produced as Confidential or Attorneys’ Eyes Only under the Protective Order in this case, to the extent Polymetrix has a good faith belief that they contain proprietary or confidential business or technical information belonging to Polymetrix and/or to others.

-Blocking statutes are wildly used by overseas countries to frustrate the scope of US discovery – which most other judicial systems view as fishing exhibitions.
+Blocking statutes are widely used by overseas countries to frustrate the scope of US discovery – which most other judicial systems view as fishing exhibitions.
 The nature of blocking statutes varies from country to country.
-However, while the analysis above concerns Switzerland’s blocking statutes, it is typical of how most courts would analyze the applicability of blocking statutes.
+However, while the analysis above concerns Switzerland’s blocking statutes, it is typical of how most US courts would analyze the applicability of blocking statutes.

 Case No. 16-cv-2401 (SRN/HB), United States District Court, D. Minnesota (May 24, 2019).

 The Defendant “Polymetrix also argued that the Swiss Federal Unfair Competition Act and the Swiss Data Protection Act impose an additional legal duty to keep third-party confidential information secret.”
 (Footnotes omitted.)
 Discussion of these blocking statutes is beyond the scope of this communication.